ln-komandur/nextcloud-on-ubuntu/README.md

 For Nextcloud 30 or above, **Run [4-install-php8_3.sh](4-install-php8_3.sh)**.
 It will prompt and authenticate for `sudo` privilege.
 Or [upgrade to php8.3](upgrade%20to%20php8.3.md) as it is recommended per the [System requirements](https://docs.nextcloud.com/server/30/admin_manual/installation/system_requirements.html)

-`sudo service apache2 restart #[Optional step].
+`sudo service apache2 restart` # [Optional step].
 Restart apache2 to use php modules.

-Also try `sudo service apache2 reload` instead of restarting as an alternative option`
+Also try `sudo service apache2 reload` # Reload apache instead of restarting as an alternative option`

 ### Configuring PHP8.x